-Blood and Uremia ISBN 1-892265-02-8. \$50.00 Plus CA state tax This monograph is the definitive reference for blood elements in end stage renal disease (ESRD).
+Blood and Uremia ISBN 1-892265-02-8.
+ADC students will receive a 10% discount. \$120.00 Plus CA state tax This monograph is the definitive reference for blood elements in end stage renal disease (ESRD).
 Also covered are anticoagulant therapy, heparin, erythropoietin therapy and many of the complications associated with accessing the arterial and venous blood compartments of the human body.
-This monograph contains medical and nursing material unavailable in other single medical, nursing, or technical book.
-There are over 70 graphics, formulas, tables and a posttest.
-A vital and necessary glossary of ESRD terms is included.
-A classic.
-Monitors ISBN 1-892265-05-2. \$50.00 Plus CA state tax This monograph describes the machinery and personnel monitoring of the hemodialysis process.
+Thirty (30) contact hours are awarded for continuing education upon completion of this monograph post test.
+Monitors ISBN 1-892265-05-2.
+ADC students will receive a 10% discount. \$120.00 Plus CA state tax This monograph describes the machinery and personnel monitoring of the hemodialysis process.
 It is an in-depth review of hemodialysis safety monitors, covering both blood and dialysate circuits.
 Most if not all information is obtained from clinical research and actual hemodialysis experience.
 Expert and seasoned MDs and RNs in the ESRD field have reviewed all.
 We are proud to add this vital information to our list of publications.
+Thirty (30) contact hours are awarded for continuing education upon completion of this monograph post test.
+Dialysate ISBN 1-892265-07-9 ADC students will receive a 10% \$120.00 Plus CA state tax Hemodialysis therapy is performed using a water-based solution called dialysate.
+Dialysate is an aqueous solution containing several of the major electrolytes of blood and glucose.
+The dialysate electrolytes are of a similar concentration as in normal blood plasma. discount.
+This monograph covers basic and advanced knowledge of the dialysate solution in three (3) sections: Water Treatment, Dialysate Solution and Safety Monitoring of Dialysate.
+The graphics in this monograph are in full color.
+Thirty (30) contact hours are awarded for continuing education upon completion of this monograph post test.